🎉 Try the public beta of the new docs site at algolia.com/doc-beta! 🎉

 }

-Previewing Automatic Filtering and Boosting on your indices with the Automatic Filtering and Boosting Preview
+Previewing automatic filtering and boosting on your indices with the automatic filtering and boosting Preview

-A/B test Automatic Filtering and Boosting
+A/B test automatic filtering and boosting

-You can use A/B testing to evaluate Automatic Filtering and Boosting on an index and accurately measure its impact on your search.
 To do this, click the Launch an A/B test button from the Automatic filtering & boosting Settings tab of the Query categorization section in the dashboard.

 Analytics grouped by categories